 You may not know his name, but you definitely know his work.
 Farren Fucci gained fame on Polyvore before moving on to the big time: styling Rihanna

 Fucci started styling as a hobby on Polyvore, a social e-commerce site where you can put together outfits with real clothing.
-It’s like Pinterest meets paper dolls, if you will.
+It’s like Pinterest meets paper dolls.
 He told Teen Vogue,

 “I was at work bored at Apple, originally as an operator.
 And I thought ‘let me put some outfits together.
 I got followers who like my fashion sense.
 Let me show them that I can do more than just take a picture and post it; I can put looks together, too.”